-Life in Motion was created to raise awareness towards disabled children, who are unable to live a fulfilled life due to their physical limitations.
-This unique photo project was organized as part of a greater program called “I Want to Walk”, which was created to help orphaned children obtain their dream of walking.
-For some children this meant physically being able to walk, while for others “walking” also meant being able to leave the orphanage and achieve their goals.
+Life in Motion was created to raise awareness for children with special needs, who are unable to live a fulfilled life due to their physical limitations.
+This unique project was organized as part of a greater program called “I Want to Walk”, which was created to help orphaned children obtain their dream of walking.
+For some children this means physically being able to walk, while for others “walking” also means being able to leave the orphanage and achieve their goals.

-Why are we doing this, for the last 6 years – mt.
-Kilimanjaro, mt.
+Why are we doing this, for the last 6 years – Mt.
+Kilimanjaro, Mt.
 Everest’s Base Camp and now Elbrus?
-We want to show again and again that all limitations are in our heads and with inside strength people can overcome their fears, push all boundaries and make the impossible - possible.
+We want to show again and again that all limitations are in our heads and with internal strength people can overcome their fears, push all boundaries and make the impossible - possible.
 Yes, even climbing the highest mountain on prosthetic legs!

 This Elbrus trip was the most challenging of all.
 Snow, ice, 30 km per hour wind, cold nights with the temperature dropping to negative 25C.
 We had to walk very slowly, carefully making one step at a time on crampons even having to use a rope and ice-axe at some parts of the mountain.

 Everyone had their own goal, reaching a personal peak, widening their own resources, maximizing their own abilities.
 We worked together as a team, supporting each other with jokes and laughter - great friends on the mountain.